From the Winter 2016 issue of Ukulele | BY AARON KEIM

 The ukulele has a unique history that has led to the types of woods that we use today.
 The original Hawaiian builders used koa because this beautiful local wood was easy to use and readily available to them.
 If they had been in a different location, they probably would have chosen something else!
 When the ukulele craze hit the mainland and C.F.
 Martin & Co. got in the game, the company used its stock of South American mahogany as an alternative to the more expensive, and harder to obtain, koa.
 Almost all of the ukuleles from this golden age were built using one kind of wood for the top, back, and sides, creating what I think of as a traditional ukulele sound.

 This approach gives builders a chance to use beautifully figured wood on the tops, instead of the plainer tops that we usually see on acoustic guitars, and to show off their aesthetic ideas to the audience, instead of hiding it on the back and sides.
-At Mya-Moe, where I build ukuleles, we prefer myrtle (pictured below) for ukuleles in this style, as it is local to us, looks amazing, and sounds great.
+At Mya-Moe, where I used build ukuleles, we prefered myrtle (pictured below) for ukuleles in this style, as it is local to us, looks amazing, and sounds great.
 Other medium-density woods can also serve this purpose, such as sycamore, cherry, mango, and walnut.

 Many modern builders pair a softwood top with hardwood back and sides because it is a great way to get the best tone, volume, and presence from the instrument.
 The softwood top pumps like a speaker and the hardwood back acts like a reflector, sending the sound out to the audience.
 Some common examples of softwood tops include spruce, cedar, and redwood.
 Proven hardwoods for ukulele backs and sides include maple, rosewood, mahogany, koa, walnut, and ebony.
 I often encourage customers to avoid comparisons between these modern style instruments and the more traditional approach to building; they really are apples and oranges.